 Clients receive quarterly account statements from HCM identifying their assets under management, the value of the accounts at the beginning and end of the period and all transactions that occurred during the period.
-When HCM sends these reports to a client, it includes a letter that presents firm-wide investment activity during the period.
-Clients also receive the firm's quarterly Economic and Market Commentary, which recaps the activity in the major markets and provides a nearterm outlook.
+When HCM sends these reports to a client, it includes a letter that highlights pertinent market dynamics directly impacting the client's portfolio.
+Clients also receive the firm's quarterly Economic and Market Commentary, which recaps the activity in the major markets and provides a near-term outlook.
 Clients also receive separate quarterly statements directly from the custodian.